keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 that are documented on the [shipyard](../../0.19.x/reference/files/shipyard/#fields) reference page.

-1. The distributor for the execution plane services on a control plane handles the subscription(s) and publish(es) operations for the execution plane service by subscribing to NATS subjects that Keptn creates dynamically.
+1. The distributor for the execution plane services on a control plane handles the subscriptions and publishes operations for the execution plane service by subscribing to NATS subjects that Keptn creates dynamically.

    For sequence-level events: